japen77/flat-tycho-project/README.md

 # flat-tycho-project
 Example for a maven flat multi module project using tycho.

-To force the error run: mvn build/pom.xml release:prepare
+To force the error run: mvn -f build/pom.xml release:prepare

+or from the build folder: mvn pom.xml release:prepare